 I left the original content and pictures of the beginning of this post intact:

-My girls love anything that is in the form of a book.
+My girls love anything that is in the form of a booklet.
 I don’t know why a little book makes an activity seem extra special, but it does!

 My 5 year-old is a very early reader and needs lots of practice and reinforcement in fun ways.
 While my 7-year-old is a fairly moderate reader, she still needs lots of reading practice.